luavela/luavela/INSTALL.rst

 ^^^^^^^^^^^^^^^^^^^^

 Prefix for installing uJIT into your system.
-We do not set any explicit default resorting to the value provided by cmake.
-However, you almost definitely want something like this for packaging and production installs:
+We do not set any explicit default resorting to the value provided by CMake.
+However, you almost definitely want something like this for production installs:

- $ cmake . -DCMAKE_INSTALL_PREFIX=/usr
+ $ cmake /path/to/luavela -DCMAKE_INSTALL_PREFIX=/usr
- $ make package
+ $ sudo make install

+If you have a CPack module, `make package` should be used for creating a package.

 UJIT_TEST_LIB_TYPE
 ^^^^^^^^^^^^^^^^^^